naj1024/pyspectrum/README.md

 Performance depends on your machine and how the supporting fft libraries were compiled.
 I have certainly kept up with streams of data at over 3Msps.

-All the input sources are provided by python modules with the different SDR platforms are supported by corresponding Python libraries gleaned from Pypi.
+Input sources are provided by python modules with the different SDR platforms are supported by corresponding Python libraries gleaned from Pypi.

 ## Input modules: